MichaelKasper1/Natural_Language_Processing/README.md

 # Natural_Language_Processing

+NOTE: A few models using BERT are currently running.
+I hope to make commits by 11/1/22 where I explore the pros and cons of BERT architectures.
+These will be commited under the file name NLP_2

 In this Repository, I explore natural language processing techniques.
 Specifically, I use a variety of vector and transformer embedding techniques and NLP models for text classification.

 Natural language processing (NLP) is a large subfield of machine learning.
 NLP allows data to be extracted from text.
 This can be implemented to perform tasks such as creating translators, performing sentiment analysis to understand product reviews on large scale, or help guide medical diagnostics.